gsoules/MkDocs/digital-archive/docs/relationships/reference-items.md

 information is important, but secondary.

 ### Relating reference items to each other
-To extend the previous example, suppose you have pictures of Mary Ann's, sisters, brother, and mother, but not one of her father.
+To extend the previous example, suppose you have pictures of Mary Ann's sisters, brother, and mother, but not one of her father.
 You could:

--   Created a Reference Item for each sibling and for the each parent
+-   Create a Reference Item for each sibling and for the each parent
 -   Add a *depicts* relationship from each photo to its corresponding Reference Item
 -   Skip the step above for dad because you don't have a picture of him
 -   Add a *child of* relationship from each sibling Reference Item to each parent Reference Item

-The Digital Archive would then know enough to automatically produce the search results shown below when you view item 13575 for Mary Ann Carrol.
+The Digital Archive would then know enough to automatically produce the search results shown below when you view item 13575 for Mary Ann Carroll.
 You would see similar results when viewing any of the related items.

 ![Three photographs of the same woman](reference-items-4.jpg)